-How to contact your lonely canine:
+How to contact your lonely furry friend:

 Get quiet.
 This can mean sitting quietly or, if you can keep from falling asleep, you can do this just as you lay down in your bed at night.
 Most importantly, create a space so you have minimal or, even better, no distractions.

 Take 3 deep, slow breaths, breathing each all the way down into your belly.